How to Pay Less Taxes on a Six-Figure Income

 Amy earns $65,000 per year at an engineering firm and Jason earns $45,000 per year teaching third grade at a rural public elementary school in North Carolina.
 Their combined salary of $110,000 is much higher than the median household income for their community, yet they tend to live just like everyone else around them.

 They are really focused on paying as little tax as possible right now, and they take advantage of every opportunity to reduce their taxable income.
-Amy's job offers a 401(k), and she puts the maximum of $18,000 into her account each year.
+Amy's job offers a 401(k), and she puts the maximum into her account every year.

 Amy also contributes $1,000 to her employer-sponsored healthcare flexible spending account (FSA) to cover their typical medical and dental bills for the year.
 To cover childcare costs for their toddler, Amy funds her childcare flexible spending account with $5,000 to cover most of the costs during the school year (Jason turns into a stay-at-home dad during his summer breaks from school).